carbon-language/carbon-lang/docs/design/generics/generic-to-template.md

     accepting `std::optional`, `std::unique_ptr`, and the like.

-Both of these restrictions impact code evolution if you cannot change a generic to a template without breaking all generic callers, or change a template to a generic if it already calls a template.
+Both of these restrictions impact code evolution if you cannot change a generic to a template without breaking all generic users, or change a template to a generic if it already uses a template.
 As a consequence, we also consider more complex options where the usage is allowed.

 ### Option #1: instantiate templates immediately on an archetype